Headshot with blurred background.png

 Workshops/class/course topics:

-Get inspired and stay inspired; staying committed to your writing for the long haul; transforming your life into art
+Get inspired and stay inspired; stay committed to your writing for the long haul; transform your life into art

 Writing techniques and skills